shopware/docs/guides/hosting/infrastructure/redis.md

 2. Durable, but "aging" data: This data is important and cannot easily be recreated, but the relevance of the data decreases over time, e.g. sessions.
 3. Durable and critical data: This data is important and cannot easily be recreated, e.g. carts, number ranges.

+Please note, that in current Redis versions, it is not possible to use different eviction policies for different databases in the same Redis instance.
+Therefore, it is recommended to use separate Redis instances for different types of data.

 ## Ephemeral data

 As ephemeral data can easily be restored and is most often used in cases where high performance matters, this data can be stored with no durable persistence.